 Latrobe in El Dorado County, California — The American West (Pacific Coastal)

 Location.
-38° 33.518′ N, 120° 58.884′ W. Marker is in Latrobe, California, in El Dorado County.
-Marker is on South Shingle Road near Elvira Street, on the left when traveling east.
+38° 33.563′ N, 120° 58.946′ W. Marker is in Latrobe, California, in El Dorado County.
+Marker can be reached from Alvira Street near South Shingle Road.
+Marker is at the entrance to the school office.
 Touch for map.
-Marker is located at the I.O.O.F.
-Hall.
-Marker is at or near this postal address: 7672 South Shingle Road, Shingle Springs CA 95682, United States of America.
+Marker is at or near this postal address: 7900 South Shingle Road, Shingle Springs CA 95682, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Latrobe Elementary School (about 400 feet away, measured in a direct line); Gold Mining and Michigan Bar (approx. 6.3 miles away); Forest Home (approx. Du Roc House (approx. 6.6 miles away); Camp Site of Boston-Newton Party (approx. 7.9 miles away); Mormon Tavern (approx. 8 miles away); Memorial Entrance (approx. 8.9 miles away); Benny Brown Arena (approx. 8.9 miles away).
+At least 8 other markers Latrobe (about 400 feet away, measured in a direct line); Gold Mining and Michigan Bar (approx. 6.3 miles away); Forest Home (approx. 6.6 miles away); Du Roc House (approx. 6.6 miles away); Mormon Tavern (approx. 7.9 miles away); Camp Site of Boston-Newton Party (approx. 7.9 miles away); Memorial Entrance (approx. 9 miles away); Benny Brown Arena (approx. 9 miles away).